reconhub/learn/content/post/lecture-tools-infrastructure.md

 licenses: CC-BY
 ---

-Beyond the availability of data and methods, and the use of good practices for reproducible science, the outbreak response context poses a number of practical challenges.
-In this lecture, we outline tools which can help address some of these challenges, and create more robust and efficient data analytics pipelines using **R**.
+Beyond the availability of data and methods, and the use of good practices for reproducible science, the outbreak response context poses a number of practical challenges for data analysis.
+In this lecture, we introduce tools which can help address some of these challenges, and create robust, efficient, and more easily deployable data analytics pipelines using **R**.

 Slides
 ======